 I don't enjoy being a manager of others.
 When I’m managing others, even the exceptional team I had, I’m training them, guiding them, going to great lengths to ensure their contributions as part of the team are heard and valued, and creating the opportunities for them to rise in the role.
 It's all worthy and fruitful work, for sure, but it detracts from the focused work of creation.

 As I sat with this conundrum, my own coach offered me a very apt metaphor, a simple observation: I’d rather be an artist than an art teacher.

 That simply means that I get the most joy out of being in my studio, creating.
 I come alive when I’m building upon and improving CoachAccountable, and making other creative works to forward the mission of elevating the coaching experience for everyone.

-So here I am in 2022, ten years into my journey with CoachAccountable and returning to its roots of being a one man shop.
+So here I am in 2024, over ten years into my journey with CoachAccountable and still a super small team.
 Instead of hiding behind the size of my team as though that should be a concern, I’m telling you proudly.

 Without the day-to-day trappings of management, I get more time to enhance the platform itself.
 I most enjoy spending dedicated hours creating a more powerful, more intuitive, and more elegant system for every one of the CoachAccountable users.